Up to 60% off sofas & mattresses — limited‑time deals.

 • Return period: 30-day return policy / satisfaction guarantee.

-• Warranty: one-year manufacturer’s warranty covering defects in materials and workmanship from delivery date.
+• Warranty: one-year manufacturer’s warranty covering defects in materials and workmanship from the delivery date.

 Article Sven Tufted Leather Sofa